eclipse-iceoryx/iceoryx/README.md

 | iceoryx_utils         | 1    | 4                     |                                     |
 | iceoryx_introspection | 5    | 5                     |                                     |

+## Contribute

+Please refer to the [CONTRIBUTING.md](./CONTRIBUTING.md) for a quick read-up about what to consider if you want to contribute.

+## Planned features

+Get to know the upcoming features and the project scope in [PLANNED_FEATURES.md](./PLANNED_FEATURES.md).

 ## Innovations enabled by iceoryx

 |Name | Description | Technologies |